Characters: Spider-Man: Love Interests

 - Meta Origin: She got her powers from the same spider that Peter did.
 Unlike him, she produces her own webbing.

 - Red String of Fate: She and Peter were bitten by the same radioactive/supernatural spider.
+They can't be close to each other too long before their "pheromones" start making them go in for a makeout.

 - Remember the New Guy: She was one of Peter's classmates thirteen years ago In-Universe.
 Subverted in that he initially has no idea who she is.